 - November: Information sessions in Japan

-- Late December: Payment, agreement form deadline; start visa application process, if applicable
+- Late January: Participants begin pre-travel checklist (payment, agreement form deadline; start visa application process, if applicable)

 *Preparation activities and deadlines may be added/modified any time before the program